hunterpayne/maven-unbound/README.md

 ## Is it ready to use?

-The main functionality is finished and works.
+All functionality is finished and works.
 This is beta code and ready to try.
 Comments are only moved from XML to Hocon as that's the use case that makes sense.
 When Hocon is translated back to XML, that's for a computer to consume.
 And Json doesn't support comments so comments are stripped when